-Investments in commercial real estate (CRE) credit and related securities (e.g., CMBS) are subject to the risks typically associated with CRE which include, but are not limited to: market risks such as local property supply and demand conditions; tenants’ inability to pay rent; tenant turnover; inflation and other increases in operating costs; adverse changes in laws and regulations; relative illiquidity of real estate investments; changing market demographics; acts of nature such as earthquakes, floods or other uninsured losses; interest rate fluctuations; and availability of financing.
+Investments in commercial real estate (CRE) credit and related securities (e.g., CMBS) are subject to the risks typically associated with the CRE underlying the investment, which include, but are not limited to: market risks such as local property supply and demand conditions; tenants’ inability to pay rent; tenant turnover; inflation and other increases in operating costs; adverse changes in laws and regulations; relative illiquidity of real estate investments; changing market demographics; acts of nature such as earthquakes, floods or other uninsured losses; interest rate fluctuations; and availability of financing.

 Investing in our common stock involves a high degree of risk.
 You should purchase these securities only if you can afford the complete loss of your investment.
 You should carefully review the “Risk Factors” section of the prospectus for a more detailed discussion.
 Some of the more significant risks relating to an investment in our shares include: